 The status quo approach to Networking is the biggest barrier to realizing the full potential of Virtualization and the private, public, or hybrid cloud.
 We must re-think how Networking Services are delivered, in a way that comports with automation, decoupling, pooling, and abstractions.
 I would argue, the solution is a more software-centric approach – Network Virtualization.
 But more importantly, we must re-think how we view Networking as a career skill set and the value we bring to an organization.

-I emphasized the word *services* above because if you really think about it, that is what Networking really is — Networking is a Service.
-It always has been, and will always continue to be a service.
-A service that will always be needed.
+I emphasize the word services because if you really think about it, that is what Networking really is – Networking is a Service.
+It always has been, and will always continue to be a service – a service that will always be needed.
 To some, that may seem like an obvious statement.
-Congratulations, you are enlightened.
 But to others, Networking is still viewed as a set of hardware boxes with ports and features.

 Contrast that to a mindset where you view Networking as a service – a service that can be fulfilled by any underlying platform, architecture, or another service (hardware, software, external providers).
 You know that the ideal platform will change over time, because it always does (Client-Server, Virtualization, Cloud, Everything as a Service).
 You make it your job to recognize when those changes are starting to occur and prepare both yourself, and the organization.
 You’re able to comfortably adapt to these architecture changes because you own the service of networking – you are a Service Provider.
 Things such as Connectivity, Routing, Security, High Availability, Access, Performance, Analytics, Reporting, just to name a few; these services are perpetual and platform independent.
 You’ve put yourself in a position to help the organization navigate the ever changing landscape of applications and IT architecture, keeping the business one step ahead of its competitor that’s still stuck on legacy platforms and architectures.